 An insurance broker can help you choose the insurance policy that works best for you and your property.

-Before getting into liability, a number of optional protections can be added to protect you against other financial losses, including:
+Before getting into liability, a number of optional protections can be added to your New York landlord insurance to protect you against other financial losses, including:

 - Loss of Rents/Guaranteed Income Insurance.
 If all or part of your building is unusable because of a covered incident, such as a fire, storm or vandalism, this will pay you your rental income while your building is being repaired.
 It will also pay if units can’t be inhabited due to pest infestation or other reasons.
 There will normally be a time limit, such as 12 months.
 This insurance will not cover you if you lose rent due to landlord/tenant issues.

 - Other Perils.
 Some perils, such as damage caused by flooding, tornadoes or earthquakes, may not be covered in a standard policy.
 That coverage can be added.